NPCDW/WpfTool/README.md

 How to cancel screenshot?
 Press `ESC` or right-click

-Marking words (taking words from the screen) is to send `Ctrl+C` by analog, and then get words from the clipboard
+Marking words (taking words from the screen) is to send `Ctrl+Insert` by analog, and then get words from the clipboard

 Keep the background process, the memory usage is about `3-4M`